 9) Accept that there is always going to be uncertainty in life and an element of risk in everything we do.
 Therefore, we need to realize that having total control over our lives is something it is utterly futile to attempt to achieve.

 10) Experiment – if there are things you want to do but have been prevented, up until now, from doing them due to high anxiety, experiment with at least trying to start doing them, if you think it might be at all possible, and see if you can, in fact, contrary to your initial expectations, tolerate any anxiety this induces.
 Remember, your anxiety does not have to stop you – you can do these things despite the anxiety they cause.

 Also, remember, many people believe that if they start to do something that makes them feel anxious, the level of anxiety will just keep going up, and up, and up… this is not the case: it will plateau and then start to reduce.
 Remember to keep your breathing steady and under control (see tip number one, above).

-11) Consider therapy – various forms of therapy can be effective in helping us to tackle anxiety, including cognitive behavioural therapy, hypnotherapy and mindfulness training.
+11) Consider therapy – various forms of therapy can be effective in helping us to tackle anxiety, including cognitive behavioral therapy, hypnotherapy, and mindfulness training.

-12) Support systems – having support from friends and family is always benficial.
+12) Support systems – having support from friends and family is always beneficial.
 Sometimes we are afraid to ask for help, but can often be pleasantly surprised when we do.

 14) Try to take at least one step each day to help you to overcome your anxiety, however tiny the step may seem.
 Small steps eventually add up to create big changes, and you may build up momentum more quickly than you thought.